LukeMS/keltor/rst/index.rst

    :alt: A World View
    :align: center

 There are four main land masses in the World.
-The largest, Keltor, the smallest, Unetor, and the other two, Rektor in the north and Soltor in the south.
-Keltor will be the focus here, in particular the area known as the Middle Lands or the Artisan Kingdoms.
+The largest, Keltor, the smallest, `Unetor`_, and the other two, `Rektor`_ in the north and `Soltor`_ in the south. `Keltor`_ will be the focus here, in particular the area known as the `Middle Lands  or the Artisan Kingdoms <Middle Lands_>`_.

-To the east is the Vast Sea, called the Beyond Sea in the Middle Lands.
-To the west is the Sea of Storms, also called the Wild Sea or the Sea of Pain.
+To the east is the Vast Sea, called the Beyond Sea in the `Middle Lands`_.
+To the west is the `Sea of Storms`_, also called the Wild Sea or the Sea of Pain.
 In the south is the Summer Sea or the Wind Sea also called simply the South Sea.
 The North Sea is also known as the Ice Sea or the Grief Sea.
-Running between the main land masses is the Inner Sea, a.k.a. the Narrow Sea or the Calm Sea.
+Running between the main land masses is the `Inner Sea`_, a.k.a. the Narrow Sea or the Calm Sea.
 As a side note, sailors think it bad luck to call it the Calm Sea.
 This is a near universal superstition.

 Keltor and the Middle Land Empire
 ##################################